-The UE based Sensing Entity and the Sensing Function may establish a direct interface over this user plane connection for the sensing service operation, e.g. initiates and manage a sensing service operation, and reporting sensing data or results to the Sensing Function, etc.
+The UE based Sensing Entity and the Sensing Function may establish a direct interface over this user plane connection for the sensing service operation, e.g. initiates and manage a sensing service operation and reporting sensing data or results to the Sensing Function, etc.